 Centrally located, the Villa Tillmanns offers a place where early career researchers at our university can meet, network and research.

-Until further notice, and probably until the end of 2020, we are not taking any room requests for the seminar rooms of Villa Tillmanns due to the corona regulations of Leipzig University and upcoming window renovations on the ground floor.
+Until further notice, we are not taking any room requests for the seminar rooms of Villa Tillmanns due to the corona regulations of Leipzig University and upcoming window renovations on the ground floor.

 A Place for Early Career Researchers